Naviary2/hydrochess/sprt/README.md

 Instead of using an external opening book, the web SPRT UI:

-1. Starts from the standard classical initial position (coordinate-based).
+1. Starts from the standard infinite chess position (coordinate-based).
-2. Chooses a **random legal first move for White** from the 20 legal possibilities:
+2. Chooses a **random legal first move for White**
-   - 16 pawn moves (one or two squares forward)
-   - 4 knight moves (Nb1 / Ng1 moves)
 3. Applies this as a fixed opening for a **pair of games**.
-4. The opening move is:
-   - Applied to the game state passed into the WASM engine
-   - Recorded in the internal move history for the engine
-   - Logged in the worker log (`W: e2,e4>e2,e4`-style)
-   - Visible in the SPRT Test logs via `[from>to]` on each game line
-   - Present as the first move in the ICN download.

 ### SPRT Termination and Even Game Counts